junho-falinux/vela-ros/README.md

 This confirms that the user is currently running with user privileges for the vela account.

 # Check your guest
-User have to ckeck the commuication status in this guest env by
+User have to check the commuication status in this guest env by
 ```
 $sudo apt update
 ```